 As part of the Completion Exercise for the Master of Science in Statistical Science, you may write and present your Master's Thesis.
 This oral examination is administered by your Master's Committee.
 Students choosing to defend a thesis should begin work on their research as early as possible, preferably in their second semester or summer of their first year in the program.
 Please give yourself enough time to write your thesis.
 Your thesis advisor (chair of your committee) should approve your thesis title.
 The work has to be approved by all members of your committee.

-ALL STUDENTS CHOOSING TO DO A THESIS SHOULD SUBMIT A THESIS PROPOSAL (MAXIMUM TWO PAGES) TO THE MS DIRECTOR BY OCTOBER 15 (THIRD SEMESTER).
+ALL STUDENTS CHOOSING TO DO A THESIS SHOULD SUBMIT A THESIS PROPOSAL (NOT MORE THAN 5 PAGES) TO THE MS DIRECTOR BY OCTOBER 15 (THIRD SEMESTER).
 THE THESIS PROPOSAL SHOULD INCLUDE A TITLE (TENTATIVE THAT CAN BE REFINED LATER), A LIST OF THREE COMMITTEE MEMBERS (TWO SHOULD BE FROM STATISTICS INCLUDING THE CHAIR) AND A DESCRIPTION OF YOUR WORK.

 NOTE: THE MASTERS THESIS COMMITTEE SHOULD BE FORMED AND APPROVED BY GRADUATE SCHOOL AT LEAST 30 DAYS PRIOR TO YOUR DEFENSE.